 This process is termed “endogenous ketosis” (endogenous = originating from within an organism).

 As explained by Dr Sinclair in this video, there are many of beneficial things that occur during endogenous ketosis such as autophagy, mitogenesis, mitophagy, upregulation of SIRT1 and increase of NAD+).
 The body effectively goes into repair mode so it can make it through to reproduce in the next time of plenty.

 The sum of glucose and ketones continues to increase during fasting.
-I have termed the sum of glucose and ketones as “total energy” (i.e. glucose + ketones).
+The sum of glucose and ketones can be thought of as the “total energy” (i.e. glucose + ketones).

-Often in fasting, it seems that the body will let the total energy in the blood go quite high.
-This high energy state enables you to be at a very high state of alertness and be ready to find food to survive.
-The mental clarity after a few days of fasting great!
+Often in fasting, the body will let the total energy in the blood go quite high.
+This high-energy state enables you to be at a very high state of alertness and be ready to find food to survive.

 Exogenous ketosis vs endogenous ketosis